codemary/frontend-nanodegree-mobile-portfolio/README.md

 3. JavaScript Optimizations :

   a.
-Replaced the images with optimized responsive images.
+Replaced the images with optimized and responsive images.

   ```js